wp-plugins/advanced-ads/readme.txt

 4. Placements that let you inject ads anywhere into your site without coding (6 in Advanced Ads + 9 through add-ons)

 == Changelog ==

+= 1.6.9.3 =

+* order placement list by slug (which normally equals name)
+* updated Autoptimize message.
+If you use the Autoptimize plugin then check out the Autoptimize-Support in [Advanced Ads Pro](https://wpadvancedads.com/add-ons/advanced-ads-pro/)
+* unquote json request
+* added missing advertisement image for AdBlock check
+* added `advanced-ads-can-inject-into-content-` hook to check if individual placements can be injected into the content

 = 1.6.9.2 =